-If you are going to follow Stoic Week then you need to be open to these three central ideas about value, emotions, and nature.
-You don't need to accept them uncritically, but you do at least need to be prepared to explore them further and consider whether they seem to you actually true as well as potentially beneficial to you in how you lead your life.
+If you are going to follow Stoic Week then you should attempt to be open toward Stoicism and these three central ideas about value, emotions, and nature.
+You don't need to accept them uncritically but you do at least need to be prepared to explore them further and consider whether they seem to you actually true, as well as potentially beneficial to you in how you lead your life.